WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: loadpo

-Reloads translations from disk (eg. in case you did some updates in Git repository).
+Reloads translations from disk (eg. in case you did some updates in VCS repository).

 You can use ``--force`` to force update even if the files should be up